Novel Coronavirus Identified in China

 Where do you fit in?

-If you're interested in microbiology or immunology, you should check out these programs in immunology.
+If you're interested in microbiology or immunology, you should check out the these programs in immunology.
 These cutting-edge programs are dedicated to understanding the behaviour of bacteria, viruses, and other microorganisms.
 With the right education, you could be on the front lines, protecting the vulnerable from the next global outbreak.
 You might even join VIDO-InterVac on your way to becoming a practicing pathologist or microbiologist.

 Coronavirus: All you need to know about symptoms and risks